 More features: built-in adjusters, white feet are powder coat over cast iron

 This bathtub with a classic design and a 35-gallon water capacity offers an ultimate experience.
 This tub is rather deep, with an overflow of 13-1/2″.
 Next, there are flexible installation options, and it has the durability that you’d expect from a cast iron tub.
 The styling of the tub is also impressive with intricate legs that give it added elegance.

-What stands out?
-You firstly notice that the tub comes very well packaged, and there’s no chance of it getting damaged in delivery.
+What we liked: You firstly notice that the tub comes very well packaged, and there’s no chance of it getting damaged in delivery.
 Once you have it installed, you’ll be impressed with the heat retention, quality, and ease of cleaning.

-What cons did we manage to find?
-You may not like the styling of the legs.
+What could be better: You may not like the styling of the legs.

 Many people like to sit up in their bathes and relax while reading a book or something similar.
 If that sounds like you, then you’ll love the design of this 50-gallon tub.
 It has a high overflow, which allows you to have a deep soak, and has excellent quality throughout.
 It is on the heavier side, but that’s to be expected with its size and metal legs.

-What are our favorite features?
-The design of the cast iron tub is very comfortable, and you’ll love sitting in it, also in part due to its smooth surfaces.
+What we liked: The design of the cast iron tub is very comfortable, and you’ll love sitting in it, also in part due to its smooth surfaces.
 On top of that, a few different design options available for this freestanding tub.

 More features: 7″ faucet hole, 5-year manufacturer defect warranty

 Here is another freestanding tub but one in the pedestal design, which is a very elegant alternative.
 It has a 36-gallon capacity and an overflow of just over 16″ to give you an amazing opportunity to soak without huge water usage.
 It has a one-piece design that will work perfectly in any bathroom and boasts a durable design.